IsaakBM/cesmle-ocn-fetch/README.md

   `distance_weighted`
 - it can optionally require complete anomaly coverage inside the allowed wet mask with `COASTAL_FILL_REQUIRE_COMPLETE=yes`
+- it can optionally scale anomalies by output variable with `ANOMALY_SCALE_SPEC`, e.g. `siconc:0.01`
+- it can optionally bound final outputs by variable with `OUTPUT_BOUNDS_SPEC`, e.g. `mlotst:0: siconc:0:1`
 - it still applies the dynamic top-layer fill after baseline plus anomaly
 - it can still optionally regrid the final downscaled output afterward